gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

   [workflow-injections]
   injections-method=IN_WORKFLOW

 This section deals with software injections.
-Here you are specifying where to perform them.
-In this instance it is in the workflow
+Here you are specifying whether to use either pregenerated injections sets or ones made within the workflow itself.
+In this case, we will use one that is created within the workflow.

 ::